 - Is the employee in a role making substantive decisions with regard to the previously listed risks? - Is the employee in a role that requires (ex officio) that they be a Member or Chairman of a committee making decisions about the listed risk? - If the risk were to materialize what would the size of the loss in terms of the Bank's profit?
-(Less than 1% or between 1% and 3% or greater than 3%) - What is the tenor of the normal risk undertaken by the employee in this role(less than 13 months or between 13 to 60 months or greater 60 months?) - What is the primary function of the role (Risk taker or responsible person or financial controller or risk controller or other?)
+(Less than 1% or between 1% and 3% or greater than 3%) - What is the tenor of the normal risk undertaken by the employee in this role (less than 13 months or between 13 to 60 months or greater 60 months) - What is the primary function of the role (Risk taker or responsible person or financial controller or risk controller or other)

-If the role is assessed to have high risk impact on the bank then it would be subject to bonus deferral based on a four tier model.
+If the role is assessed to have high risk impact on the bank, then it would be subject to bonus deferral based on a four tier model.
+Roles are reviewed by HR Reward and Risk Management on an annual basis.

-Tier One Employees Responsible Person/or High Material Risk Takers / Controller Tier Two Employees Significant Material Risk Takers / Controller Tier Three Employees No Significant Material Risk Undertaking or Controlling
+Tier One Employees Responsible Person/or High Material Risk Takers / Controller Tier Two Employees Significant Material Risk Takers / Controller Tier Three Employees Material Risk Takers / Controller Tier Four Employees No Significant Material Risk Undertaking or Controlling